 As described, Guatemala is considered the birthplace of chocolate.
 The ancient Mayans worshipped the cacao tree and its beans to the point that they referred to it as the “food of the gods”.
 Ixcacao was the goddess of chocolate and was often called upon to provide bountiful harvests.

 During the Mayan era, chocolate was consumed mostly as a bitter and spicy drink.
 To prepare, they would grind the cacao beans by hand and mix it with water, vanilla, honey, corn, and chili.
 Typically reserved for the elite, chocolate was regarded as a valuable commodity that was used as an aphrodisiac and a form of currency.

 10. Atol de Elote

 Atol de elote is a sweet and creamy corn drink that’s commonly sold in markets.
-Served warm and often seasoned with cinnamon or vanilla, atoll de elote could be perfectly described as a cross between horchata and corn chowder.
+Served warm and often seasoned with cinnamon or vanilla, atol de elote tastes similar to arroz con leche and could be described as a cross between horchata and corn chowder.

 Creating the silky rich texture is traditionally done by grinding corn using a grinding stone or metate.
 Milk, sugar, and spices are mixed in a giant pot where the sweet concoction is heated before being served in cups.

 GUATEMALAN FOOD TOURS

 Needless to say, no one knows Guatemalan food better than a local, so what better way to experience Guatemalan cuisine than by joining a food tour?
 A food-obsessed local will take you the city’s best markets, restaurants, and street food stalls and explain all the dishes to you in more detail.
 Check out Get Your Guide for a list of Guatemalan food tours in Antigua and other cities in the country.